 Research and teaching excellence

-Much of Deakin's environment research is conducted in partnership with government departments, industry and leading international scientists, and is funded by national and international agencies, often through successful competitive grants.
+Our teaching and research staff are experts in their respective fields, with extensive national and international links and experiences.
 We have ambitious and cutting-edge research programs around our research strengths in wildlife and landscape ecology, marine and freshwater science, environmental management and sustainability, and global change.

-Graduates have the opportunity to work in the public, private and not-for-profit sectors in a wide range of fields, including, but not limited to:
+Graduates have the potential to be involved with environmental developments that hold the key to the future.
+The hands-on experience gained in Deakin's environment courses, combined with the theoretical knowledge learned, provides graduates with a mix of skills highly valued by employers.
+Graduates may find opportunities to work in the public, private and not-for-profit sectors in a wide range of fields, including, but not limited to:

 - wildlife conservation and management